Heriot-Watt-Electronics-Workshop/HWSnake/README.md

 # HWSnake
-Test Program For First Year Class OLED Display Shield
+Test Program For First Year Class OLED Display Shield.
+Use this version in the Arduino IDE.
+Either copy and pasteor download the .ino file.